-As part of obtaining reasonable assurance about whether Pawnee Independent School District's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether Eastland Independent School District's financial statements are free of material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards listed as item 2020-2 on the accompanying Schedule of Findings and Questioned Costs.
+The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.